nus-cs2103-AY2223S1/tp/docs/index.md

 ### Marking a task: `mark`

-Marking a task as completed in the task manager list.
+Marks a task as completed in the task manager list.

 Format:
 `mark {task_index}`